Strong Transferable Adversarial Attacks via Ensembled Asymptotically Normal Distribution Learning: Related Work and Preliminaries

-Like our study in this paper, existing attack approaches also try to determine the explicit adversarial distributions.
-As mentioned in Section~\ref{sec:intro}, PGD \citep{Madry18} resolves the inner maximization problem by the random restart strategy.
-However, the uniformly drawn samples tend to lie densely around the natural image \citep{Dong20}. \cite{Li19} propose $\mathcal{N}$attack to define and learn an adversarial distribution.
-However, their work is under a query-based threat model, i.e., it has to access the output scores for each input from the black-box defense model, which weakens its practical significance in real-world applications.
-Recently, \cite{Dong20} propose to formulate the adversarial perturbations via a learned distribution for adversarial distributional training (ADT).
+Similar to our study, existing attack approaches also try to determine the explicit adversarial distributions.
+PGD \cite{Madry18} resolves the inner maximization problem by the random restart strategy.
+However, the uniformly drawn samples tend to lie densely around the natural image \cite{Dong20}.
+Li \etal \cite{Li19} propose $\mathcal{N}$attack to define and learn an adversarial distribution.
+However, their work is under a query-based threat model, i.e., it has to access the output scores for each input from the black-box defense model, which weakens its scalability in real-world applications.
+Additionally, Dong et al. \cite{Dong20} propose to formulate the adversarial perturbations via a learned distribution for adversarial distributional training (ADT).
 Similar to $\mathcal{N}$attack, ADT crafts the adversarial examples centered with the natural input $x$, which may fail in generating adversarial examples once the input is a little bit far away from the boundary.
 Conversely, ANDA generates adversaries around the optimal $x^*_{adv}$.
 In this case, the adversaries are more prone to successful attacks.
 From the facets of implementation, ADT focuses on learning a distribution from a large amount of training data for adversarial training.
 Our proposed method tries to collect the trajectory information during the optimization process for each natural input.
 Thus, these crucial differences make two approaches suitable for distinct tasks: inner maximization problem for adversarial training (ADT) and transfer-based black-box attack (ANDA and MultiANDA).